 Example: Send me a text or call me at the number below to get things started.

 Be sure to thank them for reading your letter and considering you for their real estate needs.
-It’s the courteous thing to do and you want to end on a positive note.
+It’s courteous, and you want to end on a positive note.
 Also, don’t forget to include all of your contact information under your signature.
-You might want to include your website (especially if they can find testimonials there) in case they want to learn more about you.
+You might want to include your website (especially if they can find testimonials there) if they want to learn more about you.

 Over to You

-Have an amazing real estate prospecting letter that converts well for you?
+Have a unique real estate prospecting letter that converts well for you?
 Let us know about it in the comment section.

 ×